 Acupuncture is a therapeutic component of Traditional Chinese Medicine.
 It involves the use of very thin needles along with heat, pressure, or electricity to stimulate points on the body, promoting the flow and balance of internal energy.

 Acupuncture is effective in treating chronic pain and some symptoms associated with cancer treatment.
-Studies have shown benefit with acupuncture for postoperative pain, nausea and vomiting, hot flashes, peripheral neuropathy, and other side effects caused by radiotherapy and/or chemotherapy.
-It can also reduce symptoms such as depression, facial pain, headache, lower back pain, neck pain, shortness of breath, and chronic fatigue.
+Studies have shown benefit with acupuncture for postoperative pain, sleep, nausea and vomiting, hot flashes, peripheral neuropathy, and other side effects caused by radiotherapy and/or chemotherapy.
+It may also reduce symptoms such as depression, headache, lower back or neck pain, shortness of breath, and chronic fatigue.

 Acupuncture treatments are generally safe and well tolerated by most patients, including pediatric patients and the elderly.
 Some conditions may require continuous treatments in order to achieve long-term effect.